prem0912/cisco-kubeflow-starter-pack/apps/networking/ble-localization/hybrid-aws/pipelines/README.md

 ### Setup SageMaker permissions

 In order to run this pipeline, we need to prepare an IAM Role to run Sagemaker jobs.
 You need this `role_arn` to run a pipeline.
 Check [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) for details.

-IAM Role should have AmazonS3FullAccess and AmazonSageMakerFullAccess policies attached.
+Attach AmazonS3FullAccess and AmazonSageMakerFullAccess policies with IAM Role.

 ![BLERSSI Pipeline](./pictures/aws-role.PNG)